Get up to $6,728 back when filing your taxes with the federal Earned Income Tax Credit.

 Maximum Investment Income

-Now that you know how much extra money could be coming your way, you should also know that there are professionals who will help you prepare your federal and state taxes, free of charge, throughout Philadelphia.
-To find information on free tax preparation assistance—including location, hours of operation, which sites offer appointments or drop off service, and more—review the list below.
+Now that you know how much extra money could be coming your way, you should also know that there are professionals who will help you prepare your federal and state taxes, free of charge.
+Visit myfreetaxes.com to file.

 If you feel you do not need help and are comfortable preparing your own return, use the free forms available from the IRS.
 Download them here .

-You cannot receive your EITC unless you file a Federal tax return and claim it.
-Before you go to one of Philadelphia’s free tax preparation locations, please bring the following information with you to ensure your tax return is done correctly.
-You must file no later than April 17, 2017.
+You cannot receive your EITC unless you file a federal tax return and claim it.
+Before you file online, make sure you have the following information readily available to ensure that your tax return is done correctly.
+You must file no later than April 18, 2022.

-- Birthdates for all the people you list on your return.
+- Birthdates for all the people listed on your return

-- Copies of last year’s federal and state tax returns.
+- Copies of last year’s federal and state tax returns (if applicable)

-- All income statements, such as Forms W-2 and 1099, Social Security and unemployment compensation, as well as other statements such as pensions, stocks, interest and any documents showing taxes withheld.
+- All income statements, such as Forms W-2 and 1099, Social Security and unemployment compensation, as well as other income statements such as pensions, stocks, interest and any documents showing taxes withheld

-- Bank routing numbers and account numbers to direct deposit any refund.
+- Bank routing numbers and account numbers to directly deposit a refund

 That’s all there is to it.
-If you’re qualified, go and claim your Earned Income Tax Credit.
-You’re entitled to!
+If you’re qualified, go and claim your federal Earned Income Tax Credit.
+You’re entitled to it!
 It’s your money.
 You earned it.
-And remember, you can get free assistance to prepare your 2016 tax return -- even if you are not eligible for the EITC. if you have any other questions about the Federal EITC please visit the U.S. Internal Revenue Service .
+And remember, you can get free assistance to prepare your 2021 tax return—even if you are not eligible for the EITC.
+If you have any other questions about the federal EITC, please visit the U.S. Internal Revenue Service .